SheruShafiq/Bit-Exam-Main/docs/daily_plan.md

 ### *I will reord this meeting as proof.*
 <br>

 ### 2. Have the UML document done and submitted to the client for approval.
-Use-case diagram, activity diagram, class diagram, sequence diagram, state diagram, component diagram, deployment diagram.
+Use-case diagram, activity diagram,  sequence diagram,
 ### 3. Update the log.
 <br>